-Say most users bring 2 devices minimum (most do – 1 smartphone,1 laptop/tablet)
+Say most users bring a minimum of two devices (most do – 1 smartphone,1 laptop/tablet)

 Ok, so you don’t want to go in too heavy handed here, as rate limiting too low will come across the same as poor WiFi!
 But you still want to ensure 1-2 users aren’t hogging all the available bandwidth.

-Applying some QoS(Quality of Service) to the traffic always helps,whether that be VOIP or just browsing over file transfers etc..
+Applying some QoS (Quality of Service) to the traffic always helps, whether that be VOIP or just browsing over file transfers.

-You may also want to filter certain Websites based on your attendees – but you generally won’t go too far wrong if blocking Adult/racist/terrorism categories.
+You may also want to filter certain websites based on your attendees – but you generally won’t go too far wrong blocking Adult/racist/terrorism categories.

-But generally, you wouldn’t more than 50 devices connecting to one radio.
+But generally, you wouldn’t want more than 50 devices connecting to one radio.

 There are various techniques that can help achieve this.

-So, how to achieve optimal coverage patterns in an open conference auditorium – directional antennas.
+Directional antennas are a great way to achieve optimal coverage patterns in an open conference auditorium.
 Simple.
 Well, you would think so, but certainly not for your average WiFi installer it would seem.
 To be fair, some venues don’t want to ever see an AP or antenna which can sometimes make it more difficult.
 But in a large capacity venue you are never going to achieve the throughput you desire without these.
-Oh, & we want to “see” the antennas or APs – as the 5GHz band thrives on open spaces & does not like to be enclosed (a sort of WiFi claustrophobia you could say).
+Oh, we want to “see” the antennas or APs – as the 5GHz band thrives on open spaces & does not like to be enclosed (a sort of WiFi claustrophobia you could say).

 Using directional APs/Antennas has many advantages – but one of the main ones is that a focused coverage pattern reduces Co-Channel Interference.
 It also enables tweaking of the Tx power & data rates – all increasing that all important throughput.